Naia (skeleton)

-Naia (designated as HN5/48) is the name given to a 12,000- to 13,000-year-old human skeleton of a teenage female who was found in the Yucatán Peninsula, Mexico.
+Naia (designated as HN5/48) is the name given to a 12,000- to 13,000-year-old Paleo-Indian teenage girl whose skeleton was found in the Yucatán Peninsula, Mexico.
 Her bones were part of a 2007 discovery of a cache of animal bones in a cenote called Hoyo Negro (Spanish for "Black Hole") in the Sistema Sac Actun.
 At the time of Naia's death, the cave system was mostly dry, and she likely died falling into Hoyo Negro.

 The remains have been described as the "oldest, most complete and genetically intact human skeleton in the New World".

 Genetic testing

 The original report stated that "HN5/48 is among the small group of Paleoamerican skeletons, a group that is morphologically distinct from most Native Americans but within the natural variation of Asian-Pacific populations."

-Genetic testing indicated a genetic link between Paleoamericans and modern indigenous peoples of the Americas as testing found MtDNA haplotype D1.
+Genetic testing indicated a genetic link between Paleoamericans and modern Indigenous peoples of the Americas as testing found MtDNA haplotype D1.
 Haplogroup D (mtDNA) is believed to have arisen in Asia.
 D1 is also found in Central Asia and is one of the founding lineages in the Americas.
-Subhaplogroup D1 occurs in 10.5% of extant Native Americans, with highest frequency of 29% in indigenous people from Chile and Argentina.
+Subhaplogroup D1 occurs in 10.5% of extant Native Americans, with highest frequency of 29% in Indigenous people from Chile and Argentina.

 The report concluded that "HN5/48 shows that the distinctive craniofacial morphology and generalized dentition of Paleoamericans can co-occur with a Beringian derived mtDNA haplogroup.
 This 13–12 ka Paleoamerican skeleton thus suggests that Paleoamericans represent an early population expansion out of Beringia, not an earlier migration from elsewhere in Eurasia.
 This is consistent with hypotheses that both Paleoamericans and Native Americans derive from a single source population, whether or not all share a lineal relationship ... the differences in craniofacial form between Native Americans and their Paleoamerican predecessors are best explained as evolutionary changes that postdate the divergence of Beringians from their Siberian ancestors."

 Evidence from full genomic studies suggests that the first people in the Americas (both Paleoamericans and later contemporary Native Americans) diverged from Ancient East Asians about 36,000 years ago and expanded northwards into Siberia, where they encountered and interacted with a different Paleolithic Siberian population (known as Ancient North Eurasians), giving rise to both Paleosiberian peoples and Ancient Native Americans, which later migrated towards the Beringian region, became isolated from other populations, and subsequently populated the Americas.